 We are delighted to share this preview of a new book that we expect will be of interest to Third Factor’s readership: Extreme Intelligence: Development, Predicaments, Implications by Dr. Sonja Falck, published in October 2019 by Routledge.
-The publisher has kindly offered Third Factor readers a 20% discount on this and all other Routledge books if you order from their website before the end of 2019.
+The publisher kindly offered Third Factor readers a 20% discount on this and all other Routledge books for orders from their website before the end of 2019.
 Just enter A038 at checkout.

-Dr. Falck has also kindly agreed to sit down with us for an interview about her work.
-Do you have questions you’d like us to ask her?
-Email them to us here.
+Dr. Falck also kindly agreed to sit down with us for an interview about her work, which we published in Issue 10.
+Check it out here!

 If somebody were to ask you whether very bright people typically have difficulty in social relationships, would you say yes or no?
 On what information or experience would your answer be based?

 In her new book, Extreme Intelligence: Development, Predicaments, Implications, Dr. Sonja Falck offers a wealth of information that will help readers better answer those questions.